BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/adding_logic_oncmd.md

 > This cancellation applies to all files in the current command.
 It is not possible to allow some files to proceed while halting the action on others.

 > [!IMPORTANT]
-> Tasks support suspenstion and cancellation during the EdmTaskRun hook.
+> Tasks support suspension and cancellation during the EdmTaskRun hook.
 PDMSDK provides a specific way to suspend and cancel tasks.
 Consult the task section for more information.

 # Exception handling